example42/example42.github.io/_posts/2026-05-20-hands-in-the-swamp.md

 ---
 layout: blog
 title: Hands in the Swamp
+description: "First hands-on with Swamp — an AI workflow automation tool — building a Docker image test extension, hitting naming bugs, and the usual AI-assisted rabbit hole."
 ---

 This is weird, and I guess a sign of the weird times we live in.